greenhub-project/dataset-generator/README.md

 $ bash src/init.sh
 # Passing no args, will query all tables
 $ bash generate.sh
-# Passing a 2nd arg, will only query the given table
+# Passing a name arg, will only query the given table
 $ bash generate.sh "app_processes"
 ```